-By firstly getting to know who your regular customers are and then providing them with extra special attention you will make them feel valued.
-Every customer is important, but by allocating special attention to those who are already loyal you are likely to consolidate their loyalty.
+Make regular customers feel valued.
+Do this by getting to know who they are and giving them extra special attention.
+Every customer is important.
+However, give special attention to those who’re already loyal to consolidate and grow their loyalty.

 Reward Your Customers